help & information

-Everything You Ever Wanted to Know About Our Polys.
+Everything You Ever Wanted to Know About Our Clear Polys.

 Virtually unlimited.
 Successfully tested in the cold Canadian Yukon and Northwest Territories, In Alaska, and in all areas of the United States and of Canada, from the Arctic Circle to South America, from the Atlantic to the Pacific and from one end to the other of the great central regions of our continent.
 Although we're located on the Canadian- American border, we have 140 degrees F. temperature range (minus 40.
 F to plus 100 F.) Used by hobbyists, backyard gardeners, farmers, and commercial growers.

-Most of our customers get at least 3-4 years and some get 7 years or more in shaded or cloudy areas.
+Most of our customers get at least 3-4 years and some get 10 years or more in cloudy areas.
 Poly life depends on quality of installation, operation and weather factors.
-Specifically: Placing the rafters' close enough to minimize flapping in wind, crossbracing the structure and/or rafters to prevent vibration in the wind (mentioned elsewhere), sanding the rafters smooth, wrapping the rafters with plastic, installing on a warm day to get plastic tight, keeping kids and shovel blades off the poly, protection from severe thunderstorm winds, freedom from large, jagged, gale-driven hailstones, and amount of sunshine.
+Specifically: Placing the rafters' close enough to minimize flapping in wind, crossbracing the structure and/or rafters to prevent vibration in the wind (mentioned elsewhere), sanding the rafters smooth, wrapping the rafters with plastic if needed, installing on a warm day to get plastic tight, keeping kids and shovel blades off the poly, protection from severe thunderstorm winds, freedom from large, jagged, gale-driven hailstones, and amount of sunshine.

 Triple layered woven poly is water-proof, rot and mildew resistant, and resistant to most chemicals (inorganic acids, alkalis, aqueous salt solutions) (particularly important in coastal areas like B.C., the Maritimes, Washington, Oregon, Atlantic States, and Gulf Coast).